ploi/roadmap/README.md

 Now edit your `.env` file and set up the database credentials, including the app name you want.

+Optionally you may set up the language with `APP_LOCALE`, if your language is not working we accept PR's for new languages.
+We recommend copying those files from the `lang/en` folder.
+As well as the timezone can be set with `APP_TIMEZONE`, for example: `APP_TIMEZONE="Europe/Amsterdam"`.

 Now run the following:

 ```